-The new Doing Business In… 2021 guide covers 46 jurisdictions.
+The Doing Business In… 2022 guide covers 40 jurisdictions.
 The guide provides the latest legal information on restrictions to foreign investments, corporate vehicles, employment law, tax law, competition law, intellectual property (IP), data protection and upcoming legal reforms.

-The third edition of Chambers Global Practice Guides: Doing Business In... is issued more than one year into the COVID-19 pandemic.
+The fourth edition of Chambers Global Practice Guides: Doing Business In... is issued while the world's economy is facing many uncertainties.

-While there now appears to be some light at the end of the tunnel, in many respects the pandemic still defines the world we live in.
-The economic and social toll is significant.
-However, despite all the chaos and uncertainty, the global economy did not collapse as could have been expected.
+The direct effects of the COVID-19 pandemic have now faded, although not entirely.
+Restrictions to travel to certain countries remain, and China recently confined entire cities, provoking a shortage of materials on the global markets.
+Despite all the chaos the world experienced in the past two years, the global economy did not collapse as could have been expected.
 The spectacular economic downturn that occurred in the first half of 2020 was followed by a rebound in the second half of the year.
-The World Bank now forecasts a strong overall increase in economic growth for 2021, although the pace of the recovery may substantially differ in the various regions of the world.
-This optimism is based on the expected improvement of the health crisis, but also on the major fiscal and economic programmes that have started to be implemented in large economies such as the EU and the USA.
+The World Bank now forecasts an overall increase in economic growth for 2021 of 5.7%, although the pace of the recovery may substantially differ in the various regions of the world.

 The COVID-19 pandemic also contributed to reinforcing barriers to foreign direct investments and cross-border M&A. A notable trend in the past few years has been the strengthening of foreign investment screening rules to protect national companies and their technology in sensitive industries.
 This development occurred mainly in Europe, in the USA and in some parts of Asia.
 During the height of the COVID-19 pandemic, some countries introduced new restrictions to foreign investment or strengthened existing restrictions to try to prevent unwelcome attempts by foreign companies to acquire weakened national champions.
 These new regulatory constraints, together with travel restrictions, certainly contributed to the slowdown of the cross-border M&A activity experienced in 2020.
 It can only be assumed that these restrictions will be in place for some time.

-Despite all the hurdles, people, companies and markets continue to remain highly inter-connected.
+Despite all these hurdles, people, companies and markets continue to remain highly interconnected.
 Business continues to be conducted across borders.
 However, investors must keep up to date with the many changes in laws and regulations that are taking place at the moment.

 In the early stages of the pandemic, governments took bold measures in immediate response to the crisis.
 The main objective was to offer support to businesses through stimulus funds, tax incentives or unemployment funding.
 Legal and administrative frameworks were also adapted to allow companies to continue doing business in spite of mass confinement and the shutdown of public services.

-Now that we are well into the pandemic, new priorities and policies are emerging.
+Since then, new priorities and policies emerged.
 Governments are taking a long-term view of economic recovery and are anticipating new trends.
-Whether the goal is to modernise bankruptcy law, corporate law, employment law or tax rules, each country must tailor the response based on its own situation and resources.
+Whether the goal is to modernise bankruptcy law, corporate law, employment law or tax rules, each country must tailor their response based on their own situation and resources.

 We would like to thank all the participating contributors for their efforts in keeping this Doing Business In... guide up to date, year after year, making it an essential piece of the Chambers Global Practice Guides series.